Azure/Databricks360/bundle_adb_360/README.md

         * bronzestorageaccountname in prod restource group
         * catalogname for prod
         * schemaname for prod
-        * host: host uri for production
+        * host: host uri for production as soon as it's known

 <br/>